All Walks Beyond the Catwalk

 All Walks Beyond The Catwalk is an initiative founded by Caryn Franklin, Debra Bourne and Erin O’Connor in 2009 to challenge what it considers the fashion industry's dependence on unachievable and limited body and beauty ideals.
 It has contributed to a variety of parliamentary campaigns, and has presented its education program at 33 colleges and universities.

 Origin

-All Walks Beyond The Catwalk launched during London Fashion Week in May 2009, when Susan Ringwood, the then Chief Executive of Beat, asked:
+All Walks Beyond The Catwalk launched during London Fashion Week in May 2009, when Susan Ringwood, the then Chief Executive of Beat, asked:"Was it possible to show fashion on a range of inspiring bodies?"

 Before fashion and diversity became prominent topics of discussion for businesses and consumers, Franklin, Bourne and O'Connor formed the All Walks initiative to campaign for the fashion industry to recognise the psychological impact of its messaging on the minds of young women and men, and to take more responsibility for the consequences.

 Notable collaborators with the organization include William Tempest, Hannah Marshall, David Koma, Mark Fast, Georgia Hardinge, Rankin and i-D magazine.